bluerogue99/generatepost.ai/README.md

-## generatepost.ai
+## postgenerator.io

-GeneratePost.ai is a SaaS built with Laravel backend and React JavaScript frontend.
+postgenerator.io is a SaaS built with Laravel backend and React frontend.
 It includes a freemium model and a premium logged in authenticated layout.
+Users can create social media posts via the application.

 Freemium layout:
     - AI Text generator based on entered topic which is converted into text prompt (Completed)